← return to indicators

 Children and adolescents: magnitude of poverty and extreme poverty in Brazil

-First part of the series focused on poverty of children and adolescents.
-It presents the evolution of situations of poverty and extreme monetary poverty among children and adolescents from 0 to 17 years of age in Brazil, addressing the evolution of the incidence, distribution, and poverty gap.
+The first part of the series on poverty among children and adolescents presents the evolution of monetary poverty among children and adolescents aged 0 to 17 years in Brazil, addressing the incidence, distribution and poverty gap.

 Children and adolescents: monetary poverty and conditions for skills development in Brazil

-The second part of the series focused on the conditions of children and adolescents in Brazil presents the characteristics of households and their residents among poor children and adolescents and among those who live in households with the 20% highest per capita income in the country.
+The second part of the series on the conditions of children and adolescents in Brazil compares characteristics of households and their residents between poor children and adolescents and those in households with the 20% highest per capita income.

 Characterization of per capita household income of children and adolescents in Brazil

-Third part of the series focused on the conditions of children and adolescents in Brazil presents the characteristics of the composition of per capita household income of those in poor households and of those in the 20% highest per capita income bracket.
+The third part of the series on the conditions of children and adolescents in Brazil compares the composition of the per capita household income of children and adolescents in poor households and those among the 20% with the highest income.